TillBeemelmanns/tfops-aug/README.md

-# Implementation of Google's Auto-Augmentation based on TF2 Operations
+# WIP: Implementation of Google's Auto-Augmentation based on TF2 Operations

 Exemplary implementation for learning augmentation policies from your data distribution.
 The augmentation operations rely solely on tf operations which allows scalability and high computational throughput even on large images.